jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

    from the membrane potential each time a spike is generated;
 2. *reset to zero* :math:`-` force the membrane potential to zero each time a spike is generated.
+3. *no reset* :math:`-` do nothing, and let the firing go potentially uncontrolled.

 .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial2/2_5_reset.png?raw=true
         :align: center